-When Arnold Schwarzenegger, bodybuilder, Terminator, erstwhile governor of California and the man who coined the insult 'you hit like a vegetarian' has said publicly we should all be eating less meat and also says, "you can get your protein source from many different ways"other than animal products, you know there's a big shift in the air.
+When Arnold Schwarzenegger, bodybuilder, Terminator, erstwhile governor of California and the man who coined the insult 'you hit like a vegetarian' says publicly we should all be eating less meat and adds, "you can get your protein source from many different ways" other than animal products, there's a big shift in the air.

 Plant based diet for athletes: how to get started

 Good news - this is the easy bit:

 - Load up on plants.

 Nuts, seeds, fruit, beans and veg are all in, while processed foods, meat fish and dairy are all out.

 It's easy too, check the plant-based starter menu below and you'll see it's hardly 'Michelin-star-chef' territory, and nor is it trust-fund silly expensive.
 If anything, eating plant-based is usually cheaper.

 Plant-based starter menu

 - Breakfast: porridge, almond milk, sliced bananas, black coffee.
 100% plant-based